15 Types of Fudge to Sweeten Up Your Smile [Unique Flavors!]

 Fudge is a simple sugar treat that you can make with minimal effort and ingredients.
 Most types of fudge only needs sugar, milk, and butter as its key elements.

 Just mixing these ingredients into the right proportion and heating them up at the perfect temperature will give you the perfect bite of fudge.
 The invention of this sweet dish hasn't happened too long ago.
-It was in the 19th century when the fudge recipe took shape in the US.
+It was in the late 19th century when the fudge recipe took shape in the US.

 There are so many kinds of fudge available, and people are inventing their versions as well.
 Have a look at our article and learn more about fudge.